-In the climactic parts of the song, I tightly closed my eyes as I try to recount the regrets I have from the past, vividly picturing the fights I had with my parents, all the yelling and slamming.
+During the climax, I tightly shut my eyes as I recounted the regrets I had from the past, vividly picturing the fights I’d had with my parents, all the yelling and slamming.
 I showed how agonizing it was for me by striking the keys hard, trying to make every note of the melody articulate and bold.
-I wanted these mournful melodies to penetrate the listeners’ hearts, triggering them to recount the regrets they may have experienced in their lives.
-When the strong melodies started to die down I constructed a feeling of desperation.
-I would no longer bang the keys or gracefully touch the keys, but push down the keys gently and let the piece flow creating an atmosphere of desperation while trying to slowly erase the regretful memories of the fights I had imagined in my head, letting the piece die down.
+I wanted these mournful melodies to penetrate the listeners’ hearts, triggering them to recount their own anguish.
+When the strong melodies started to die down, I would no longer bang nor gracefully touch the keys, but I pushed each key gently to let the piece flow.
+Trying to slowly erase the regretful memories of the fights I’d imagined in my head, the diminuendo signified the end of my tumult.

-Since then on I don’t perform for the sake of playing a piece as precisely as written or how it’s originally played but making a piece personal with an authentic story.
-I’ve grown to become a recording and stage performance pianist who continues to tell stories to others through this magical instrument.
+Since then, I’ve refused to perform for the sake of playing a piece as precisely as it’s written or originally played.
+I wanted to make each song personal by telling an original story.
+Now, I excitedly walk my own path as a recording and stage performance pianist, sharing stories through this magical instrument.

 Prompt 8: Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?
+344 words

-I’ve acquired strong interpersonal and communication skills that can influence and mobilize people.
-I strongly believe that speaking isn’t only about having charisma, and confidence.
-It’s speaking with purpose.
-In order to achieve this, I empathize with the audience and understand their needs.
+To influence and mobilize people, one needs strong interpersonal and communication skills.
+I strongly believe that speaking isn’t just about having charisma or confidence: it needs a clear purpose.
+In order to achieve this desired effect, I’ve learned to empathize with the audience and understand their needs.

-This was demonstrated through my experience as president of the student council.
-During discussions, I would fit in morale boosters to increase motivation and a sense of purpose for my workmates, such as giving compliments and reminding them that they’re part of the most prestigious student group at school and are agents of change.
-I seldom felt burdened even though loaded with multitudes of responsibilities, because I believe that everything we do helps bring a positive impact to the target audience we serve.
-I instill this personal motivation mindset of mine in the rest of the team: since everyone is doing voluntary work and there isn’t any form of compensation, the motivation needs to come from aligning our hearts to the strong vision of the organization.
-These little motivational reminders motivate them to increase their performance as I speak from heart to heart.
+I honed my communication skills through my experience as the president of the student council.
+During discussions, I would boost the morale of my workmates by complimenting them.
+To give them a sense of purpose, I would remind them that they’re part of the most prestigious student group at school.
+All of us were agents of change.
+I seldom felt burdened despite having multitudes of responsibilities because our mission was to bring a positive impact to the target audience we served.
+I instilled this positive mindset in the rest of the team since all of us joined the council voluntarily.
+Without any form of compensation, our motivation needed to come from aligning our hearts to the vision of the organization.
+These little reminders motivated them to improve their performance as I always engaged in heartfelt discussions.

-Aside from influencing people in groups, I also utilized my communication skills to deal with different people in distinct ways through a more personal approach.
-I’ve dealt with members who slack off.
-I would open short one-on-one with them as they’ll be more open and honest about personal matters that may be harming their performance.
-I would first ask them simple questions to know what’s been going on in their life like “how has school been treating you?”.
-This process is empathizing with the audience, as I try to find out the root causes behind their underperformance.
-Then, we would find a common ground where I would ask them how I could help them get around their difficulties and how they could assure me they’ll improve.
+Aside from public influence, I’ve also utilized my communication skills to deal with people through a more personal approach.
+For members who slacked off, I would initiate a short one-on-one with them as they’d be more open and honest about the circumstances that had hindered their performance.
+I would start with simple conversations about their daily lives, such as “how has school been treating you?”
+By relating to them, I could find the root causes behind their underperformance.
+Then, we would find common ground: I could help them with their difficulties, and they could assure me they’d improve.

 A powerful speech moves people and their minds toward new destinations.
-I believe that at UC, I can continue being the communicator I am now, who can empathize with others and positively influence them to take greater action.
+I believe that at UC, I can continue being the communicator I am now: someone who can empathize with others and positively influence them to take greater actions.

 Hi Jove,